 In the 2018-19 school year the identification criteria will be applied to all schools, regardless of Title I status.
-Beginning in the 2021-22 school year, the identification criteria will be applied to schools identified as having consistently underperforming subgroups as defined in A.4.vi.e.
+Beginning in the 2022-23 school year, the identification criteria will be applied to schools identified as having consistently underperforming subgroups as defined in A.4.vi.e.
+The next identification will occur in the 2025-26 school year.